What’s on offer

-Underlying all our training and teaching is a program we call Sculling with Yoga, in which the standard Yoga routines are adapted to make them more specifically relevant to the demands of oarsmanship.
+Underlying all our training and teaching is the Sculling with Yoga program, in which the standard Yoga routines are adapted and enhanced to make them more specifically relevant to the demands of oarsmanship.

-We can show that the mental and physical disciplines involved can transform a rower’s performance.
-And we aim to give every visitor the opportunity to learn and test these ideas.
+We have found that the mental and physical disciplines involved in Yoga can transform a rower’s performance, and we aim to give every visitor the opportunity to apply these principles.

-But rowing is not just about acquiring technical skills and self-discipline: it is also about enjoyment – and we try to make sure that the joi-de-vivre for which the Dordogne region is famous is part of the experience.
+But rowing is not just about acquiring technical skills: it is also about enjoyment – and we try to make sure that the joi-de-vivre for which the Dordogne region is famous is part of the experience.
 We want our guests to have a good time while they are here – and judging from the feedback we receive, they usually succeed in that too.